MARN-5895/Website/lectures/04_pythonbasics/README.md

 ### 3. An enhanced python iterpreter

 This standard python interpreter if you want to use python for very basic calculation, such as simple algebra.
 But it is quite limited is what is offers.
-For this reason, we installed `iPython`, an enhanced Python interpreter, which is dynamic and contains...
+For this reason, we installed `iPython`, an enhanced Python interpreter.
+To start it, we type `ipython` in terminal and press the return:

 ![](img/ipython.png)

-## Basic operations
+`iPython` has several useful capabilities, including syntax highlighting, advanced help, shell sytax (allows you to type a basic terminal commands).
+Whenever we need an interpreter, we will use `iPython`.

+### 4. Jupyter notebook
+The fourth way to invoke Python is opening a [Jupyter notebook](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html).
+The notebook allows us to combine code, media, and rich text in the same document.
+It's probably the most efficient way to work with Python (and many other languages, such as R and Julia), because Jupyter notebook leverages all great capability of a Web browser to enhance our interactive experience.
+We can quickly visualize our results on the browser itself, without have to open a separate window or save the figure to a file.
+We can also add documentation to a code using Markdown, a simple html-style markup language for formatted text.

+For the remainder of this lecture, we will work on a Jupyter notebook.

 ## Key points